 There are two paths to Common Criteria certification: Evaluation Assurance Levels (EAL) and Protection Profiles (PP).
 Each is achieved through an accredited third-party commercial testing laboratory, which tests products against standardized security requirements.

 - Evaluation Assurance Levels (EAL) are ratings based on how the product satisfies various functional and assurance security requirements.
 Seven levels describe the rigor and depth of the assessment, with EAL1 being the most basic and EAL7 the most stringent.
 The CCRA has agreed that EAL1 and EAL2 evaluations are to be recognized by all participating countries regardless of where the evaluation was completed.

-Although EAL evaluations are no longer performed in the United States and are not listed on the NIAP Product Compliant List, EAL certifications may still be used in U.S. public sector procurement.
-EALs are still performed in other countries that are CCRA signatories and they are listed on the Common Criteria website.
+Although EAL evaluations are no longer performed in the United States and are not listed on the NIAP Product Compliant List, EAL certifications may still be required by U.S. public sector entities in procurement actions.
+However, EALs are still performed in other countries that are CCRA signatories and they are listed on the Common Criteria website.